Modifying an Aston Martin

 Second is that parts shouldn't be downgraded.
 There are a lot of ways to improve an Aston Martin, but there are plenty of high-quality aspects that don't need to be tampered with.
 More relevant, there are plenty of great OEM and aftermarket options available for modifying your car so there's no reason to cut quality.

 To give a couple examples of this, consider two things I've come across myself.
 First is a set of carbon fiber door mirror caps.
 The painted portion of the door mirrors can be replaced with carbon fiber units.
 The OEM ones are obscenely expensive.
 There are aftermarket ones that have a standard Volvo mirror cap covered in carbon fiber.
-Having seen these first-hand, I was very unimpressed with the quality.
+Having seen these first-hand, I was very disappointed with the quality.
 I was considering selling them myself until I saw a few sets in person.
 Not one piece was good enough quality for me to want to sell them.
 They just weren't good enough.
 These cost a fraction of what the OEM units cost, but why spend money to downgrade?

 The second example is wheels.
 Chris over at B is for Build got a set of wheels for his Aston Martin project car (I think they were free for him as part of a sponsorship deal).
 The wheels didn't clear his calipers and he needed spacers to make them fit.
 Using spacers to set OEM wheels further out is fine - it keeps the OEM setup but gives your car a better stance.
 But needing spacers for aftermarket wheels means the wheels weren't made correctly for the car.
 Why buy wheels that don't even fit your car when there are so many options available that will fit like they're supposed to?